leios/Fable.jl/docs/src/layering.md

 # Layering

-Fae.jl has multiple layer types that can all be composed together to create a final image (or frame in a video).
+Fae.jl has multiple layer types that can be composed together to create a final image (or frame in a video).
 These layers indicate how the user would like to create an object or field.
 Right now, the following layers are available: